 TSA is known to develop the highest quality affordable, market rate and mixed-use developments.
 All TSA properties are equipped with community rooms, kitchens, fitness centers, a library, computer labs, and lush landscaping.

 74 units of affordable and permanent supportive housing for families, onsite parking and central community space.
 The central community space will include a kitchen, management offices, library, computer lab and fitness center.
-And we have included a ground floor meeting space which may be used by the local community.

 The project will serve low-income families with 50% of the units set aside as permanent supportive housing.